-Cisco uses the terms "access" and "trunk," while HP/UniFi/Meraki uses "untagged" and "tagged" ports to describe the same concepts.
+Cisco uses the terms "access" and "trunk," while HP/UniFi/Meraki/some other vendors use "untagged" and "tagged" ports to describe the same concepts.

 Access or untagged ports connect end devices, like PCs, servers or printers, to a single VLAN.
 Each access port is a member of one specific VLAN, which can carry only the traffic for that VLAN.
 The traffic transmitted over an access port is not tagged with a VLAN ID.